opensafely/documentation/docs/data-sources/apc.md

 #### Example:
 ```
 with_discharge_destination = ['19', '29', '51', '52', '30', '49', '50', '53', '48', '84', '87', '37', '38', '66', '54', '65', '85', '88', '98','99']
-# everyone discharged alive or transferred to another provider (includes those with an unkown destination '98','99')
+# everyone discharged alive or transferred to another provider (includes those with an unknown destination '98','99')
 ```
 ```
 with_discharge_destination = ['19', '29', '30', '49', '50', '53', '48', '84', '87', '37', '38', '66', '54', '65', '85', '88']
-# everyone discharged to the community, alive (excludes those with in unknown desination '98','99')
+# everyone discharged to the community, alive (excludes those with an unknown destination '98','99')
 # excludes people transferred to other NHS providers of physical health care (51, 52)
 # but includes patients transferred to psychiatric / secure units and non-NHS hospitals, because
 # these post-transfer spells are most likely not present in SUS and any subsequent exacerbation
 # of physical symptoms would result in a new spell in SUS.
 ```

 Note - include `'79'` for patients who died (or were stillborn) Include `98` and `99` for unknowns.
 There will also be some `null` values.

 #### Brief Reference table